 Pandemic Procedures at Veterinary Eye Center

-- Procedures for your patient's appointment:
+- Pandemic procedures for your patient's appointment:

 - Please bring your animal in a carrier or with a secure collar / harness and long leash (at least 6 feet preferred).